LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 * Specify the primary and unique constraints with `__table_args__`.
   Each table needs at least a primary key constraint.
 * Re-use a number of known columns with `.copy()`
-* Define new columns, including the `info` dictionary for Pisces
+* Define new columns, including the `info` dictionary for Pisces.

 #### mytables.py